networkimprov/mnm-hammer/README.md

 ### Status

+_09 March 2021_ - the [online demo](https://mnmnotmail.org/demo.html) is released.
+It has been tested on Chrome & Firefox.

 [_03 January 2021_ - v0.9](https://github.com/networkimprov/mnm-hammer/releases/latest)
 is released.
 It fixes a panic and a few flaws, but is otherwise identical to v0.8.